agntcy/telemetry-hub/metrics_computation_engine/README.md

 - **Core Metrics**: Built-in metrics for standard agent evaluation
 - **Adapter Plugins**: Third-party framework integrations (RAGAS, DeepEval, Opik)
-- **Custom Plugins**: User-defined metrics following the BaseMetric interface

-See [README-plugin.md](./README-plugin.md) for detailed plugin development guide.

 ### MCE usage

-The MCE can be used in two ways: as a [REST API service](./src/metrics_computation_engine/examples/service_test.py) or as a [Python module](./src/metrics_computation_engine/examples/mce_as_package_test.py).
+The MCE can be used in two ways: as a [REST API service](./src/metrics_computation_engine/examples/service_test.py) or as a [Python module](./src/metrics_computation_engine/examples/mce-demo.py).
 Both methods allow you to compute various metrics on your agent telemetry data.
 The preferred usage for the MCE is to deploy it as a service.

-There are three main input parameters to the MCE, as you will see in the above test code: `metrics`, `llm_judge_config`, and `batch_config`.
+There are three main input parameters to the MCE, as shown in the examples above: `metrics`, `llm_judge_config`, and `data_fetching_infos`.

 #### 1. Metrics Parameter